Heart and Soul (Joy Division album)

 Heart and Soul is a box set by English rock band Joy Division containing nearly every track the band recorded between 1977 and 1980.
-The first two discs contain almost their entire studio output, including the albums Unknown Pleasures and Closer, along with singles and compilation appearances.
+The first two discs contain almost their entire studio output, including the albums Unknown Pleasures and Closer; it also features singles and compilation appearances.
 Discs three and four collect rare demos and live recordings, many of which were previously unreleased.
 All tracks are digitally remastered.
 It reached #70 in the UK.

 Track listing

 All songs written by Ian Curtis, Bernard Sumner, Peter Hook and Stephen Morris.